 The Obesity Society’s (TOS) grants program demonstrates our commitment to promote, reward, and encourage research in the field of obesity.

-The deadline for grant submissions has closed.
-We will begin accepting new applications in spring 2025.
+The deadline to submit a Letter of Intent has closed for this year.
+We will begin accepting new grant applications spring 2026.

 Applicants may apply for multiple grants.